Poetry at the Lion - Barbara Schmitz.

 Each month, a featured poet will read from their works and shape the evening’s experience.
 Poetry lovers can stop on their way to eat out or bring a brown bag meal and stay for the whole evening.
 Light refreshments will be provided.

-The featured poet for April will be Heidi Hermanson.
+The featured poet for November is to be announced.

 View Event →